Colorado State University-Fort Collins logo

 1879

-Welcomed its first five students on September 1.
+First five students welcomed on September 1

 1884

-Celebrated the commencement of its first three graduates.
+Celebrated the commencement of its first three graduates

 1887